 Let me tell you about it.

 I spent another 30 minutes waiting for that inevitable event to occur.
-Finally, my wait was rewarded.
-I saw a lorry.
-It was approaching at a speed which was neither too slow nor too fast.
-It was a cold wintry evening and the mist had obscured the sight.
+Eventually, my wait was rewarded.
+I saw a lorry approaching at a speed that was neither too slow nor too fast.
+It was going towards Ranchi.
+It was a cold wintry evening, and the mist had obscured the sight.
 I drew out my torch and flashed it to attract the driver's attention.
-But the lorry came near, went past me, and disappeared around a corner.
+The lorry came near, went past me, and disappeared around a corner.

-The car came near me and I called out, "Hey".
+The car came near me, and I called out, "Hey!"

-But the car showed no inclination to halt.
-It continued to proceed at its slow pace.
+But the car showed no inclination to halt; it continued to proceed at its slow pace.